Narven/rustwannabe/src/005-variables.md

 > consts can only be set to constant expressions

-> we cannot a const to the return value of a function or any value that could be computed at runtime
+> we cannot create a const to the return value of a function or any value that could be computed at runtime

 > Let variables can be reassigned (even with another type) if they are immutable;